Biography by hobbies

 and hid, as best I could, which was not very well, from my violent alcoholic father

-In my adolescence I discovered punk rock and began my lifelong worship of Joe Strummer, from The Clash
+discovered punk rock and began my lifelong worship of Joe Strummer, from The Clash

 plunged into martial arts